Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 It could be a good idea to introduce the ‘Excitation LED Power’ and ‘IR MST laser power’ fields in each measurement because they can change between them within a record.

-### Dropdown menu in ‘IR MST laser power’

- in the ‘IR MST laser power’ field we could include a drop-down with 3 options (Low, Medium and High), in case the laser power of all MST equipment uses the same terms and not numerical values.

 ### Ability to write the new experiment type when other is chosen

 Related to method specific parameters, in the ‘Experiment type’ field, it is possible to choose between 3 options (Affinity, Concentration and Other).
 So, if we choose ‘Other’, a new field could appear to introduce by hand what kind of experiment is.